dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

 6. HTTP to HTTPS redirect for secure connections
 7. SSL certificate for HTTPS encryption
 8. Web Application Firewall (WAF) that blocks all traffic by default and only allows requests to specific paths (/ords/r/marinedataregister)
+9. IP filtering that restricts access to specific IPv4 and IPv6 CIDR blocks:
+   - Application access (HTTP/HTTPS): Restricted to internal network (10.0.0.0/8) and specific IPv6 range (2400:a844:4088::/48)
+   - SSH access: Configurable (default: 0.0.0.0/0, can be restricted to internal network)

 ## Accessing the Environment